-The District encompasses 360 square miles with Annually, the District promotes the Empowering YOUth Family Festival in which agencies and a wide variety of community resources are provided to parents at a central location.
-With easier access to agencies and vendors, low-income families have access to an abundance of potential resources.
+Annually, the District promotes the Empowering YOUth Family The District will monitor attendance at the 5: Connecting many low income families in remote areas.
+There Festival in which agencies and a wide variety of community resources are provided to parents at a central location.
+With easier access to agencies and vendors, low income families have access to an abundance of potential resources.

-District employees including the librarians, nurses, attendance on the California School Parent Survey.
-(Goal liaisons, and counselors provide parents with school information, reading materials, and resources.
+District employees including the librarians, nurses, attendance liaisons, and counselors provide parents with school information, reading materials, and resources.
 Students learn basic first aide, interact with the robotics team, and receive free bike tune-ups.